SysKitTeam/docs-point/configuration/power-platform.md

 Once this is enabled, you can find the Power Platform reports in the Report Center.
 For more details, [take a look at the Power Platform reports article](../reporting/power-platform-reports.md)

-{% hint style="success" %}
-**Power Platform functionality** is currently available as a free preview, allowing you to explore its benefits at no cost.
-{% endhint %}

 {% hint style="information" %}
 To stop the Power Platform data collection, uncheck the Collect Power Apps and Power Automate Data checkbox and save the change.